shakacode/react_on_rails/README.md

 #### Use Cases
 ##### Needing the current url path for server rendering
 Suppose you want to display a nav bar with the current navigation link highlighted by the URL.
 When you server render the code, you will need to know the current URL/path if that is what you want your logic to be based on.
-This could be added to props, or ReactOnRails can add this automatically as another param to the generator function (or maybe an additional object, where we'll consider other additional bits of system info from Rails, like maybe the locale, later).
+The new `railsContext` has this information so the application of an "active" class can be done server side.

 ##### Needing the I18n.locale
-Suppose you want to server render your react components with a the current Rails locale.
-We need to pass the I18n.locale to the view rendering.
+Suppose you want to server render your react components with localization applied given the current Rails locale.
+The `railsContext` contains the I18n.locale.

 #### Customization of the rails_context
-You can customize the values passed in the rails_context in your `config/initializers/react_on_rails.rb`
+You can customize the values passed in the `railsContext` in your `config/initializers/react_on_rails.rb`.
+Here's how.

-Set the class for the `rendering_extension`:
+Set the config value for the `rendering_extension`:

 ```ruby
   config.rendering_extension = RenderingExtension
 ```

 Implement it like this above in the same file.
 Create a class method on the module called `custom_context` that takes the `view_context` for a param.

+See [spec/dummy/config/initializers/react_on_rails.rb](spec/dummy/config/initializers/react_on_rails.rb) for a detailed example.

 ```ruby
 module RenderingExtension